AltGr/opam-wiki/Advanced_Usage.md

 opam switch import -f universe_for_<version>
 ```

 The `import` installs all packages from the file into the currently selected compiler.
 The above sequence of commands will install all packages installed in the compiler `<version>` into the compiler `<other-version>`.
+The format is straight-forward and you may easily edit the `universe_for_<version>` by hand to fine-tune the set of packages to install.

 ## Version pinning